djcarrad/qcodes-elab/README.rst

 	git clone https://github.com/djcarrad/qcodes-elab.git qcodes-elab

 'cloning' the repository effectively downloads the latest version of the software, and tells git to keep track of changes you might make to it.
+If you prefer to use the git gui, use Source Location: https://github.com/djcarrad/qcodes-elab.git and Target Directory: C:/git/qcodes-elab (or the directory of your choice)

 - Now open the Anaconda prompt and type: